XyliaZhang/Nutrition_Fact_App/README.md

 ![Output](https://user-images.githubusercontent.com/69572417/126304959-de4fe968-c3f8-46a2-88a6-f6778504e817.PNG)

-●Then I Use .... to pack the app.
+●Then I use Pyinstaller to pack the apps.